About the Commissioner

 - Required health insurance companies to cover an essential treatment for autism;

 - Protected California's seniors with new laws on the sale of annuities;

 - Obtained insurance company investments in low and moderate income communities;

-- Led a national investigation of life insurance companies and secured payment of hundreds of millions in unpaid benefits and strict business reforms to ensure companies end decades-long practice of improperly holding onto life insurance benefits;
+- Led a national investigation of life insurance companies and secured payment of $7.3 billion in unpaid benefits and strict business reforms to ensure companies end decades-long practice of improperly holding onto life insurance benefits;

-The Daily Journal, the state's largest legal newspaper, in 2011 named him one of California's Top 100 Lawyers.
+In 2017, the American Medical Association awarded Jones the prestigious Dr. Nathan Davis Award for Outstanding Government Service for his work advancing public health including implementing the Affordable Care Act, blocking the Anthem Cigna and Aetna Humana mergers, improving provider network adequacy, and moving closer to achieving mental health parity.
+The Daily Journal, the state's largest legal newspaper named him one of California's Top 100 Lawyers.
 The Greenlining Institute gave Jones their "2012 Big Heart Award" for his work promoting insurance industry diversity.
 Jones received the 2012 Distinguished Advocate Award from Autism Speaks.

 As a legislator, Jones had more than seventy bills signed into law, including: